Energy-Balanced Hyperspherical Graph Representation Learning via Structural Binding and Entropic Dispersion: Experiments

 \subsubsection{Implementation Details}

 We implement {\framework} using the PyTorch Geometric library, adopting the TransformerConv layer with SiLU activation as the encoder backbone.
 All models are trained with the Adam optimizer (learning rate $10^{-3}$, weight decay $10^{-5}$) for up to 1500 epochs, with early stopping applied based on the minimum training loss.
-The embedding dimension is set to 1024, with the hyperparameters fixed as $k=1$, $\tau = 5$, $p_e=0.8$, and $p_x=0.1$ unless otherwise stated.
-All experiments are conducted on a single NVIDIA RTX 4090 GPU.
+Unless otherwise stated, we set the embedding dimension to 1024 and fix $k=1$, $\tau=5$, $p_e=0.8$, $p_x=0.1$, $\alpha_{\min}=0.01$, $\alpha_{\max}=10$, $\beta=5$, and $\gamma=0.1$ across all datasets.
+The target level $H_{\textrm{target}}$ is computed automatically from graph statistics as described in Sec.~\ref{sec:adaptive_weighting}.
+All experiments are conducted on a single NVIDIA RTX 3090 GPU.
 During downstream evaluation, the encoder parameters remain frozen to ensure a fair and consistent assessment of the learned representations.

-Beyond the aforementioned fixed parameters, the target entropy $H_{\textrm{target}}$ is determined based on the sparsity of each graph.
-Specifically, for relatively sparse graphs—such as Cora, CiteSeer, PubMed, Coauthor-CS, and Coauthor-Physics—we set $H_{\textrm{target}} = 1.5$.
-In contrast, for denser graphs including WikiCS, Amazon-Computers, and Amazon-Photo, a higher target entropy of $H_{\textrm{target}} = 2.0$ is adopted to accommodate their richer structural and attribute information, thereby alleviating potential over-smoothing effects.
-The categorization of sparse versus dense graphs follows the average degree statistics summarized in Table~\ref{tab:dataset_stat}.